 Finally, if you wish you could pay off debt (whether that’s your mortgage or any other kind of debt) you’ve got to start by doing something that’s not as obvious as it might sound:

 You’ve got to quit borrowing money.

 That was by far the biggest step we took in our whole get-out-of-debt journey.
 And it was the hardest thing to do, in retrospect.

-We get so used to using debt for everything — emergencies big and small, things we forgot, stuff we want — that the idea of getting by without it doesn’t even seem realistic.
+We get so used to using debt for everything — disasters big and small, things we forgot, stuff we want — that the idea of getting by without it doesn’t even seem realistic.

 But it is.